django/deps/final/0001-dep-process.rst

 committing and pushing a new DEP.
 However, when doing so they need to take on the tasks normally handled by the reviewer described above.
 This includes ensuring the initial version meets the expected standards for submitting a DEP.
-Alternately, even developers may choose to submit DEPs as a pull request.
+Of course, committers may still choose to submit DEPs as a pull request to benfit from peer review.

 Discussion, development, and updates
 ------------------------------------